 Mechanical advantage is a measure of the ratio of output force to input force in a system, used to analyze the forces in simple machines like levers and pulleys

-Despite changing the forces that are applied the conservation is still true and the output energy is still equal to the input energy.
-Typically the mechanical advantage is expressed in ideal terms, where there is no losses in energy between the input and output times (no heat, friction loss), also known as 100% efficient systems.
+When forces on an object change the amount of energy output from a system is still the same as the input due to the conservation of energy.
+Typically the mechanical advantage is expressed in ideal terms, where there are no losses in energy between the input and output times (no heat, friction loss), also known as 100% efficient systems.

 The left side is the input energy (or work put into a machine – seesaw), and the right side is the output energy (or work that comes out of a machine, for no-loss energy exchange).

 Once you know the ratio of the displacements (d), you can find the relationship between the 2 forces.

 • We can find the ratio of output force to input force considering Work in equals to Work out.

 • Mechanical advantage is expressed in ideal terms, no loss of energy to heat for friction.